brimdata/zed/ppl/zqd/recruiter/README.md

 Future implementations may use an external Redis database.
 This will have the advantage of allowing a zqd recruiter instance to more quickly recover all state after an unexpected restart.
 It would also allow us to run more than one instance of a zqd recruiter process per cluster.
 The CPU requirements and memory requirements for a zqd recruiter process are likely to be small, but we may find that having extra instances improves availability.

 The main reason to introduce Redis will come when we introduce SSD caches for nodes running zqd workers.
 We can then use cache state (e.g. the availability of desired S3 objects) to preferentially schedule zqd workers on a given node.
 This heuristic for scheduling will require up-to-date information on the cache state of each node in the cluster, and a Redis database is a convenient way to share information on recent cache state.

-## Analysis of failures

-1. If the zqd root process halts after receiving a reply to the /recruit message and sending /worker messages to the recruited workers, then the recruited workers will be unavailable until they have an idle time out and send /register again.
-This could be a negative impact if the idle timeout for /register is long.

-2. There is a window of time between the recruiter process replying to a /recruit and the worker process becoming busy in which the worker could resend a /register message.
-In this case, the initial /recruit transaction will have already added the worker to the reserved pool.
-The worker (or some other process) must call /unreserve before the worker will be reregistered.

-3. If a worker process halts without sending /unregister, then it can be recruited with a call to /recruit.
-In this case, the recruiting agent (e.g. the zqd root) must be tolerant of the fault, and detect that it cannot reach the worker.
-It should either do without, or send another /recruit request to get a replacement.

 ## Future plans for autoscaling